pb-it/ark-cms/README.md

 ## Description

-Client-side rendered CMS application(JAM-stack) for usage with an API provided by a headless CMS backend
+Client-side rendered CMS application(JAM-stack) for usage with an API provided by a headless CMS backend.

+## Requirements

+This application is intended to be used with a 'modern' browser which at least support [ECMAScript 2016](https://262.ecma-international.org/7.0/).

 ## Current State